outaagunga/documentation/strategy-forex.md

 - Pine Script doesn't allow multi-line function calls.
 Everything needs to be on one line
 ---

-"Create a Pine Script V5 strategy for TradingView that identifies entry and exit signals based on RSI and MACD.
+"Create a Pine Script V5 strategy for TradingView that identifies entry and exit signals [trading method e.g pullbacks] based on RSI and MACD.

 **Logic Requirements:**
 * **Long Entry (Buy):** Trigger when the RSI (14) is below 30 (oversold) AND the MACD Line (12, 26) crosses over the Signal Line (9).